Partnership with Nisqually Tribe

 - Native student group at River Ridge High School

-- Native Student Programs offers guest teaching and other supports to classrooms throughout the district
+- The Native Student Program offers guest teaching and other support to classrooms throughout the district.

-- Native Student Programs offers regular professional development opportunities to district staff
+- The Native Student Program offers regular professional development opportunities to district staff

-- Native Student Programs offers training and support for use of the Since Time Immemorial
+- Native Student Program offers training and support for use of the Since Time Immemorial

 - 4th Grade Native drum tying project at Evergreen Forest Elementary and Woodland Elementary